MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 ## Configuring Producers
 We need to tell producers which is the partition key to used.
 A domain event usually has a partition key so that it ends up in the same partition with related messages.
-This can be configured using two properties:
+This can be configured into ways:

-`spring.cloud.stream.bindings.<channel_name>.producer.partitionKeyExpression` — the expression to partition the payloads.
+- One way is to define an SpEL expression that when evaluated against the outgoing message it returns the value to partition.
+This expression is configured in the property  `spring.cloud.stream.bindings.<channel_name>.producer.partitionKeyExpression`
-It is a SpEL expression that is evaluated against the outbound message for extracting the partitioning key. or `spring.cloud.stream.bindings.<channel_name>.producer.partitionKeyExtractorName` if we want to use a custom logic to determine the partition key.
+- Another way is to define our own custom logic and create an instance of that logic and expose it as a @Bean.
+We set the name of the @bean in `spring.cloud.stream.bindings.<channel_name>.producer.partitionKeyExtractorName`

-The value is the @Bean's name which implements `org.springframework.cloud.stream.binder.PartitionKeyExtractorStrategy`. and `spring.cloud.stream.bindings.<channel_name>.producer.partitionCount` — Once we have determined the partition key, the partition selection process determines the target partition based on a value between 0 and `partitionCount`- 1.
+We saw earlier that the key property we need to configure is `spring.cloud.stream.bindings.<channel_name>.producer.partitionCount`.
+The partition number must be between 0 and `partitionCount`- 1.
 This value is obtained using the formula:
  `key.hashCode() % partitionCount`.
 However, we can provide our own formula implementing `org.springframework.cloud.stream.binder.PartitionSelectorStrategy` similar to how we did it for partition key selection.
 And specify the @Bean name via the property `partitionSelectorName`.